 Buyer personas are fictional people who represent your ideal buyers.
 They are one of the most useful tools a company has when targeting potential buyers because they help you understand exactly who you are marketing to, what matters to them in relation to the problem you can solve, and how they will make decisions.

 Within your target market, there are likely several types of buyers.
 Yet these different buyers likely have different interests, priorities and goals.
 Taking time to define and understand your ideal buyers will help you create marketing content on topics that will resonate with them.

-Our blog titled How to Write Buyer Personas gives deeper insight and a template to help you build your buyer personas.
+Related: Read our blog post on How to Write Buyer Personas, which provides deeper insight and a template to help you build your buyer personas.